 in the body of the message.

-The most current version of the code is 3.0 which is currently only available by anonymous cvs (see below) or as a tar file as edm-3.0.tar.gz.
-A windows executable edm-3.0.exe is also available.
-Beware that there are some issues with Visa which have not been fully resolved as yet, and the cvs method is better.
+The most current version of the code is 3.1 which is currently only available by anonymous cvs (see below) or as a tar file as edm-3.2.tar.gz.

 The source code can be compiled using the standard configure/make structure.
 Please see BUGS, CHANGES and INSTALL for additional information.
 Note that the BUGS report in this file is more current than what is in the documentation.
 Full documentation (as full as is currently available) can be found here.
 Some installation notes windows are here

 The best method is to download the latest EDM via anonymous cvs: